rahmaalfinas/Fundamental-Machine-Learning-PlayBook/README.md

 and other Regression Model such as decision Tree Regression, random Forest regression, and  Bagging Regression for the third dataset.

 I have tried hyperparameters tuning to find the best models with spesifics pair of hyperparameters and add some short analysis for the result.

+There is also a Report for Machine Learning Unit during my Data Science Degree